Myoldmopar/my-remote-control/README.rst

 If you look very closely at the code coverage, you'll see it's not great.
 There are a lot of pieces ignored.
 This has to do with how this application is based on media/volume controls, which don't exist on CI images.
+The Linux kernel used by Travis does not include full ALSA mixer support, and xdotool won't properly simulate without a display.
 I can test the successful code paths locally; I can test the unsuccessful code paths on CI; but not both in any one spot.
 So I test as best I can and then I don't worry about it anymore.
 Occasionally I will try to loosen the ignored coverage and see if I can gain more real coverage.